Workbook Overview & How to Identify Personal Values Exercise in 5 Steps!

 In Summary

-As a coach, your client's list of Top 10 Prioritised Core Personal Values provides fabulous context and juiciness for our coaching.
+As a coach, your client's list of Top 10 Prioritised Core Personal Values provides fabulous context and richness for your coaching.

 Our values show who we are.
 And when we align ourselves and our actions with our values—we're being truly authentic.
 We'll have more motivation, more integrity and feel better about ourselves: powerful stuff!